What Is Sourdough Bread?

-It’s hard to beat the aroma of freshly baked bread—especially when it’s the sweet tang of sourdough.
-This crusty bread has seen a recent surge in popularity, but what is sourdough and why is it so tasty?
-Here’s what sets sourdough apart from all the other loaves at the store.
+It’s hard to beat the aroma of freshly baked bread, especially when it’s the sweet tang of sourdough.
+This crusty bread has seen a recent surge in popularity—but what is sourdough and why is it so tasty?
+The bread has an airy texture and a distinct flavor—here’s what sets sourdough apart from other types of bread.

 Sourdough got its start before commercial yeasts and mass production were introduced in the 19th century.
 Traditional recipes contained a starter, salt and flour.
-Though this recipe sounds fairly plain, it produces the complex, tangy flavor we know and love.
+Although this recipe sounds fairly plain, it produces the complex, pungent flavor of sourdough that we know and love.

 The Science of Sourdough

 The sourdough fermentation process happens as two naturally-occurring components of flour—yeast and lactobacillus (a type of healthy bacteria)—combine and grow over time.
 (Here’s how to make a quick sourdough starter, step by step.)